vahidhedayati/grails-jenkins-plugin/README.md

 ```
 This does appear to be a warning and endpoint still works fine, and happens in tomcat...
 7 + 8

+# Current Bug(s)
+If previous job has failed, current build will appear in red in Jenkins and causes plugin to also show build as failure, need to revisit parsing for this feature to work.